 Hostas will have to be watered well during dry periods, especially those that are less shaded or in the sun.
 Container plants will obviously have higher water needs and you will have to water them more frequently.

 Maintain fertility by mulching annually.
-On poorer soils, or for hostas in containers, you may also want to use organic, general-purpose liquid plant feeds.
+On poorer soils, or for hostas varieties in containers, you may also want to use organic, general-purpose liquid plant feeds.
 A liquid feed once a month during the growing season will be beneficial for plants in pots.

 You do not need to deadhead flower stalks.
 These can simply be left in place to die back naturally.
 However, if you wish, you can remove them once blooms fade so the plants do not waste energy on seed production.

-One of the main challenges for hosta growers tends to be slugs.
+One of the main challenges for hosta plants tends to be slugs.
 They seem to love tender young hosta leaves.
 One solution is to eat your hostas before the pests get the chance too!
 But overall, the best way to combat slugs organically is by ensuring a good balance in the ecosystem.
 Encourage birds, amphibians and other wildlife that will help to keep slug numbers down.

 Over time, hostas will spread to form large clumps.
-Every four or five years, it is a good idea to divide your plants.
+Every four years or five years, it is a good idea to divide your plants.
 Division is also the main means of propagation.
-Dividing the clump by chopping through it with a blade will provide you with new hostas to plant elsewhere in your garden.
+Dividing the clump by chopping through it with a blade will provide you with new hostas varieties to plant elsewhere in your garden.
 Each piece to form a new plant should have 1-3 good buds.

 Harvesting Hostas For Edible Use